 Annotation Type DoNotInherit

-@Documented @Retention(CLASS) @Target(TYPE) public @interface DoNotInheritMarks APIs that are designed under an closed-world assumption for and are NOT meant to be extended by user-code.
-It is fine to extend these classes within Akka itself however.
+@Documented @Retention(CLASS) @Target(TYPE) public @interface DoNotInheritMarks APIs that are designed under a closed-world assumption for and are NOT meant to be extended by user-code.
+It is fine to extend these classes within Akka itself, however.

 Notable examples of such API include the FlowOps trait in Akka Streams or Akka HTTP model interfaces, which extensively uses inheritance internally, but are not meant for extension by user code.